datahub-project/datahub/docs/api/tutorials/modifying-dataset-descriptions.md

 This guide will show you how to

+- Read dataset description: read a description of a dataset `fct_users_deleted`.
+- Read column description: read a description of columns of a dataset `fct_users_deleted`.
 - Add dataset description: add a description and a link to dataset `fct_users_deleted`.
 - Add column description: add a description to `user_name `column of a dataset `fct_users_deleted`.